the-road-to-learn-react/the-road-to-react/manuscript/react-modern/meet-another-react-component.md

 # leanpub-end-insert
 ~~~~~~~

-Then the new List component can be used in the App component where we have been using the inlined functionality previously:
+Then the new List component can be used in the App component where we have been using the inlined HTML elements previously:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~